 Help secure Alexandra Palace for future generations

 You may have grown up around Alexandra Palace, or raised your children in the area.
 Maybe it was where you went to your first gig.
 Or where you learned to ice skate.

-If you have an affinity with Alexandra Palace and want your family and others to benefit from all it has to offer, you can help pass on your memories to future generations by leaving a gift in your will.
+If you have an affinity with Alexandra Palace and want your family and others to benefit from all it has to offer, you can help pass on memories to future generations by leaving a gift in your will.

 Why leave a gift in your will?